EVERSE-ResearchSoftware/RSQKit/pages/research_software_stories/acts_research_software_story.md

 experiments).
 Contributors come from institutions worldwide.
 ACTS is actively used in ATLAS, CERN's Experimental Physics R&D projects, and various detector R&D studies.
-It also attracts researchers developing new tracking algorithms and advanced computing architectures.
+It also attracts researchers developing new tracking algorithms for advanced computing architectures by acting as a modular test suite and comparison baseline.
 This broad adoption has created a large, collaborative base of users and developers.

 ## Technical Aspects

-ACTS is a high-performance, thread-safe library written in modern C++ (C++20).
+ACTS is a high-performance, thread-safe library written in modern C++.
 Its core components include:

-- Tracking algorithms: Tools for track fitting, seeding, and vertex finding.

 - Geometry description: An optimised detector geometry model for fast navigation.

+- Tracking algorithms: Tools for track finding and fitting, seeding, vertex finding, etc.

 - Event Data Model (EDM): A standardised way to represent track data.